felipealbertao/et-phone-home/README.md

 ssh -i /root/.ssh/id_rsa <device_id>@52.20.12.167 /home/ubuntu/et-phone-home/et-home/et-home-ping.sh
 ```

-Script will return 0 if no "message" is found (that is, the device should be on stand-by),
+The script will return 0 if no "message" is found (that is, the device should be on stand-by),
 or it will return a message in the format of "<local device port>:<remote server port>"